Rebecca Toutant, MA, RD, CSSD, LDN, CEDS, CDCES, cPT

 (body can make)

-The food groups with protein are not exclusively protein / A.A.
+The food groups that contain protein are not exclusively protein / A.A.
 Most contain another macronutrient such as carbohydrate or fat in addition to water.
-This changes the energy / calorie density of the food.

 How much protein do I need?